 As shown in the profile below, ozone levels are significantly higher when BT hits "7" strength (day "0").
 This may account for the fact that asthma episodes increase immediately after BT => 7.

 Association between air pollution and acute childhood wheezy episodes: prospective observational study, BMJ 1996;312:661-665 (16 March), Roger Buchdahl.
 Follow up study: Buchdahl R, Daman Willems C, Vander M, Babiker A. Associations.

 Pneumonia & Influenza

-There have been scientific studies which have found that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
+There are scientific studies finding that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
 So it's not surprising to find this very similar comparison.
 High solar activity also correlates positively with high cardiac arrest deaths (see this Evidence ITEM.)

-Fishing catch production and prices in all world-wide locations have been shown to be accurately forecasted by The Berg Timer.
+Fishing catch can be accurately forecasted by the Berg Timer.

 Fish catches are decidedly low when major lows occur in the Berg Timer.
 This is most probably related to BT's ability to forecast atmospheric change and El Nino which affects the depth at which fish swim.
 When fish swim deeper in order to find cooler waters and/or more food the fish catch will be lower due to the inability of nets to catch them at lower depths.